mell62/admin-dashboard/README.md

 ## :star2: Achievements

 - **CSS Grid** is majorly used to implement the layout
-- CSS Flexbox is paired with Grid to achieve complete and easier control of the layout
+- CSS Flexbox is paired with Grid to achieve easier control of the layout
 - Fairly responsive in all screen sizes, including mobile devices

 ## :page_with_curl: Note